Implementing a guided reading scheme, the whys, who’s, where’s and what’s!

 Levelling the students

 There are many reading level benchmarks out there in education, most are fairly similar and not hugely useful for teaching they often follow a publisher’s book list.
 Fortunately, better teachers than me have tried to produce comparison lists (I will link one here, but a quick google search will help as well) I use the reading recovery levelling system up to about level 30, though up to level 20 is very high level for young ESL learners, after this they have the ability to decode, construct words and it moves on from reading skills ( a little) to comprehension and Higher order skills.
 However, there are many different reading level systems that you can choose from.
 The one bit of advice when choosing I would give is to look who designed the system and who it is for, the difference between ESL and Native speaking students in terms of knowledge and ability to comprehend will be large even at a young age and this should guide your choices, basically know your audience!
+Also dont get caught up in fancy marketing, you know your students the PR company doesn’t.

 Plan The GR lessons